Copper State Adjusting Copper State Adjusting

 By Joe Hundley

-The percentage is agreed upon upfront in a written contract before any work begins.
-There are no hidden fees and no surprises.
+The arrangement is spelled out in a written contract before any work begins, as Arizona law requires.
+No hidden fees.
+No surprises.

 How Do Public Adjuster Fees Compare to Going It Alone?